-The TRX 3.3 Racing Engine air filter is specifically designed to deliver maximum performance while protecting your engine from dust and dirt.
+The TRX 3.3 Racing Engine in this

+model is equipped with a specially designed two-stage air filter to deliver maximum filtering efficiency and performance while protecting your engine from dust and dirt during extended operating conditions.
 Use only the supplied filter.
 You will not improve engine performance by switching to an aftermarket filter, and you may risk engine damage due to poor filtration.